My Gresham service requests anytime, anywhere. Fix a pothole, remove graffiti, report a broken streetlight and more.

 Use the City’s services directory to easily find the information you need.

 A homelessness support program providing employment while keeping parks and open spaces clean.

 We’re looking for talented artisans to participate on July 15.
 Apply now for jury consideration.
 Space is limited per medium.

 Central City Concern Clean Start, under contract with the City of Gresham, provides paid mentored work experience for individuals transitioning out of homelessness.
 The Clean Start team cleans up Gresham's trails and open spaces in areas impacted by homelessness.

-In the meantime, the City is working in partnership with local organizations and other government agencies in response to this growing community issue.
+The City works closely with local organizations and other government agencies in response to this growing community issue.

 The City's new Homeless Services Specialist serves as a